Talisman9/Writing-Advanced/manuscript/chapter_01.md

 She checked the time.
 The conservation lab would be active now, and she had no afternoon commitments.
 Decision made, she turned toward the university museum, her mind already forming questions about this mysterious astrolabe.

+As she walked across the campus quad, Emily reflected on the pattern of restricted access she was encountering.
+First the Heidelberg correspondence moved to the Silentium, now Professor Thorne offering alternative resources rather than direct access.
+There seemed to be an invisible boundary around certain knowledge at Veritas—a careful curation of who could learn what.
+The historian in her recognized such gatekeeping as a centuries-old academic tradition, but the researcher in her chafed against it.
+Knowledge, she believed, should illuminate rather than remain hidden.
+Yet she couldn't help wondering if some information carried responsibilities that not everyone was prepared to bear.

 ## Scene 3: Exhibition Preparation

 The University Museum occupied what had once been the university's chapel, a Gothic revival building with soaring ceilings and magnificent windows.
 The main exhibition halls displayed the university's impressive collections, but Emily headed directly for the back staircase that led to the conservation and preparation areas.